camlee/power-meter/esp32-viewe/README.md

 `unix_ms` is UTC milliseconds since the Unix epoch. `utc_offset_minutes` is local time minus UTC (Denver daylight time is `-360`); it is optional and, when present, becomes the meter's persisted fixed offset.
-The future web app should send `Date.now()` and negate JavaScript's `Date#getTimezoneOffset()` result.
+The embedded web app sends `Date.now()` and negates JavaScript's `Date#getTimezoneOffset()` result.

 History-file diagnostics are exposed without scanning measurement rows: